lextoumbourou/notes/content/comp_investing_part_1.md

 The week's homework pieced together two of the earlier assignments, creating an event study and then running it through a simulator.
 Since the hard work was already done, the task was trivial.

 Week 7 was, from a financial perspective, probably the most practical week.
-Videos covered the different information feeds available for hedge fund managers.
+Videos covered the different information feeds available for hedge fund managers and a discussion around Technical Analysis.

 The majority of the latter half of the week was set aside to talk about the homework assignment, an implementation of Bollinger Bands.